 Shiny new shoes and very long socks for winter.

 Thick warm school jerseys.

 A child from the Amazing Grace Childrens home kicks a soccer ball

 bought with money raised by Eric Avery's book.

 The Artists' Press team and friends

 painting the Brondal farm school.

-Children from a White River childrens home
+Children from a White River children's home

-drumming under the guidence of Leshoka Legate
+drumming under the guidance of Leshoka Legate